Stewart Friesen: NASCAR

 On May 20, 2022, Friesen broke a 54-race winless streak in the Truck Series by scoring his third career victory at Texas after passing Christian Eckes for the lead in Overtime.

 Friesen returned to the Truck Series in 2023.
 He scored five top-fives and seven top-tens, but went winless and missed the playoffs.
 He finished twelfth in the final standings.

 The 2024 season would follow a similar trend, with Friesen scoring seven top-ten finishes and one top-five, as well as a pole at Nashville.
 He would again finish twelfth in the standings.

 Friesen started the 2025 season with a 23rd-place finish at Daytona.
 Friesen broke a 72-race drought with a win at Michigan in triple-overtime.

-On July 28th, Friesen was competing in a Super DIRTcar Series event at the Autodrome Drummond when he suffered a high-speed accident that resulted in a fractured pelvis and right leg.
+On July 28, 2025, Friesen was competing in a Super DIRTcar Series event at the Autodrome Drummond when he suffered a high-speed accident that resulted in a fractured pelvis and right leg.
 Friesen was forced to sit-out the remainder of the season due to the injuries he suffered.
 Christopher Bell filled in for him at Watkins Glen, and Kaden Honeycutt, who had just been released from his ride at Niece Motorsports, would drive for the final eight races, starting at Richmond.

+After a quick return to racing, Friesen won his 100th race at Fonda Speedway in April 2026.